oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 using a single provided script, and are not intended for production use.
-To help understand the individual steps in isolation, use the following 'step-by-step' guidance for using WLST or WDT to create the domain home in Domain in Image.
+To help understand the individual steps in isolation, use the following step-by-step guidance for using WLST or WDT to create the domain home in Domain in Image.

 - _Domain in Image WDT step-by-step:_

   Here we explore the step-by-step approach for Domain in Image using WebLogic Deploy Tool models to create the domain home.
   These steps stage files to `/tmp/dii-wdt-stage`, assume the operator source is in `/tmp/weblogic-kubernetes-operator`, assume you have installed WIT in `/tmp/imagetool` by following the steps in [Install the WebLogic Image Tool](#install-the-weblogic-image-tool), and generate a Domain in Image image named `my-dii-wdt:v1`,

-  {{%expand "  *** Click here to view the script. ***" %}}
+  {{%expand "Click here to view the script." %}}

   ```
   #!/bin/bash

   set -eux

   # Define paths for:
   # - the operator source (assumed to already be downloaded)
-  # - the WIT install (assumed to already be installed)
+  # - the WIT installation (assumed to already be installed)
   # - a staging directory for the image build

   srcDir=/tmp/weblogic-kubernetes-operator
   imageToolBin=/tmp/imagetool/bin
   stageDir=/tmp/dii-wdt-stage

   # Define location of the domain home within the image

   domainHome=/u01/oracle/user_projects/domains/dii-wdt

   # Define base image and final image

   fromImage=container-registry.oracle.com/middleware/weblogic:12.2.1.4
   finalImage=my-dii-wdt:v1

   # Init staging directory

   [ -e "$stageDir" ] && echo "Error: stage dir '$stagedir' already exists." && exit 1
   mkdir -p $stageDir

   # Copy sample model file to the stage directory

   cp $srcDir/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/wdt/wdt_model_dynamic.yaml $stageDir

   # Create a set of properties that are referenced by the model file

   cat << EOF > $stageDir/domain.properties
   DOMAIN_NAME=dii-wdt
   SSL_ENABLED=false